ulhaq/graphql/README.md

-# UFO
+# A deeper look into GraphQL
 Group Members:
-Muhammad Umar Ulhaq
+Muhammad Umar Ulhaq (cph-mu47@cphbusiness.dk)
-Hassan Raza Hussain
+Hassan Raza Hussain (cph-hh266@cphbusiness.dk)
-Mohammed Murad Hossain Sarker
+Mohammed Murad Hossain Sarker (cph-ms809@cphbusiness.dk)

 # Abstract
 Handling data using the RESTful architecture can become challenging in big applications.
 This is because, in RESTful, the client must work with many endpoints with a predefined data structure.
-That typically leads to over fetching or under fetching data, which of course affect the performance.
+That typically leads to over fetching or under fetching data.
 <br/>
-Many endpoints mean many network calls and that leads to bad performance.
-Likewise, predefined data structures mean getting undesired data or missing desired data and that leads to bad performance.
-And no doubt, performance means a lot, especially for applications with many users and many integrations to 3rd party software.
+Many endpoints mean many network calls.
+Likewise, predefined data structures mean getting undesired data or missing desired data.
 <br/>
 GraphQL is a language, which solves many challenges of the RESTful architecture.
-Firstly, it exposes only one endpoint for all entities.
+Firstly, it exposes only one endpoint for all resources.
 Secondly, the data and its structure are not predefined, rather the client defines what data it wants and how the structure should be.
 <br/>
-Using this architecture, we achieve better performance due to the reduced number of network calls.
+Using this architecture we achieve better overview of our endpoint - we only have one endpoint.
 And also, we ourselves specify the data we need, which reduces the unnecessary data transferring.

 # Introduction
 GraphQL is a query language for server-side runtime and query execution.
 GraphQL is a new API standard that was developed and open sourced by Facebook.
-It is not a specific technology but can implement it in any language.
-In GraphQL we have four core components, namely the `Schema`, `Query` and `Mutation`.
+We will be looking at GraphQL's main three core components, namely the `Schema`, `Query` and `Mutation`.
 The `Schema` is at the core of any GraphQL server implementation and it is language independent.
 It describes the functionality available to the client applications that connect to it.
 The `Query` is a `type` which is used for the `R` in `CRUD`.
 Likewise, `Mutation` is also a `type` which is used for the `CUD` in `CRUD`.